HanneWhitt/llm-aligned-rl/README.md

 A final problem arises from one of the strengths of LLMs, which is their tunability.
 It would clearly be possible to fine-tune or prompt an LLM such that it supervises an RL agent according to an actively malicious or simply short-sighted version of human values, or the views of a particular group.

-## Future work
-The suggestions here for continued work fall under three categories of increasing ambition.

-1. **Homegrid** First, work on this specific experiment can clearly be continued and improved along a number of avenues.

-2. **Application to more substantial tasks.** Second, if the technique is to show real value in alignment research, the technique must be tried in more complex simulated environments, which take small but meaningful steps towards realism.
-Third, wider possibilities

 ## Methods and results

 ### 1. Task environment